 The PS5 queued for copy message seems like an anachronism—a relic of a bygone era, an older generation of consoles.
 And yet, somehow, despite the PS5 being the fastest, most powerful console Sony has ever produced, it still takes its sweet time when copying.
 But why?

-That's the question we'll be grappling with today, like an octopus fighting a Moray eel.
-So take a deep breath, as we dive into the choppy waters of PS5 copying queries.
+That's the question we'll grapple with today, like an octopus fighting a Moray eel.
+So take a deep breath as we dive into the choppy waters of PS5 copying queries.

 In certain cases, players are finding that they see a "Queued for Copy" message, but then the progress bar seems to get stuck at 0%.
-This seems to happen most commonly when players are trying to copy games from an external hard drive to the PS5 internal SSD.
+This happens most commonly when players try to copy games from an external hard drive to the PS5's internal SSD.
 It has also been known to happen when installing a game from a disk.

 - Start by simply waiting.
-In many cases, giving it a few minutes will be all you need to do.
+Sometimes, giving it a few minutes will be all you need to do.

 - Disconnect from the internet, then restart the console.

 - If you've kept your console on Rest Mode for an extended period, doing a full system restart may be a good idea.